 Hotels near JFK airport

-Time Out tip: Head northwest from JFK to hit Forest Park, a 500-acre expanse of knobbly hills, meadows and hiking trails.
-You could spend a peaceful afternoon admiring the greenery or rent some clubs to play a round of golf at the par 67 course.
+Time Out tip: Head northwest from JFK and you'll discover Forest Park, a verdant 500-acre expanse of knobbly hills, meadows and winding hiking trails.
+If you've got an afternoon to spare, spend some time admiring the greenery or rent some clubs to play a round of golf at the par 67 course.

 Ample desk space, comfortable rooms and a free shuttle make this airport-adjacent property ideal for the business traveler.

-Time Out tip: The hotel isn’t far from what is arguably Queens’ biggest attraction: Flushing Meadows–Corona Park.
-Built for the 1939 World’s Fair, the massive green space boasts the Unisphere, an 140-foot steel globe, Citi Field and Queens Museum.
-There’s more than enough to occupy an entire afternoon—if not a full day.
+Time Out tip: This hotel is near to what is arguably Queens’ biggest attraction: Flushing Meadows–Corona Park.
+Built for the 1939 World’s Fair (and attended by millions of people), the massive green space boasts the Unisphere, an impressive 140-foot steel globe, Citi Field and Queens Museum.

 Updated rooms and helpful amenities make this chain hotel an excellent choice for travelers.

 Time Out tip: During baseball season, buy cheap tickets to a New York Mets game to root, root, root for the home team at Citi Field.
 The food is certainly better than at that other stadium in the Bronx, even if the team’s performance is worse.
-If the Mets aren’t playing, don’t despair: Fans can also book hour long tours of the stadium on select days.
+If the Mets aren’t playing, don’t despair: Fans can also book hour-long tours of the stadium on select days.
+Winner.

-Travelers coming into JFK can’t beat the convenient location (or amenities) at this Radisson.
+Travelers flying into JFK can’t beat the convenient location (or amenities) at this Radisson.
+Plus, there's a handy shuttle that'll take you direct to the airport, so you don't have to rely on a cab.

-Time Out tip: Believe it or not, you can find laid-back beach town vibes inside the five boroughs: Just take the subway to Rockaway Beach.
-With several sandy beaches to visit and miles of boardwalk to stroll, there’s plenty to keep you occupied all day long.
-If you’re hungry for lunch, stop by Tacoway Beach for delightfully crispy beer-battered fish tacos and fresh watermelon juice.
+Time Out tip: Got some time to spare before your trip?
+Well, why not visit a sandy beach and take a leisurely stroll along the boardwalk?
+Yep, believe it or not, you can find laid-back beach town vibes inside the five NY boroughs: just take the subway to Rockaway Beach.
+Even better: stop for lunch by Tacoway Beach for delightfully crispy beer-battered fish tacos and fresh watermelon juice.
+Tasty.